Skilled Survival’s Step-by-Step Guide On How To A Make Hardtack

 Protein spoils rapidly without refrigeration.

-That’s why you should learn how to make and store pemmican.
+That’s why you should make and store pemmican.

 Pemmican is like hardtack in protein form!

-Now, I’m not going to dive deep into the history and all the details of Pemmican here.
+Now, I won’t go into the history and details of Pemmican here.

 Why?
 Because we’ve already written a detailed Pemmican article.

-But if you’re interested in seeing how pemmican is made, check out the following short video:
+But if you’re interested in seeing how pemmican is made, check out the following video:

-Pemmican is another survival superfood that pairs up very well with hardtack for long-term storage and survival.
+Pemmican is another survival superfood that pairs well with hardtack for survival.

 Bonus: Anzac Biscuits Recipe